carlos-tuilm/git-tutorial/README.md

 NOTE: The git log -all command will tell us when the HEAD/master branch is ahead of the origin/master branch when working on a project
+NOTE: Doing this will update the remote repository with the local one

+This commands creates a shorcut for "git push=git push origin master":

+git push origin master --set-upstream

+NOTE: Git only "pushes" commits NOT files in the "changes space"